 It seems that every sight, sound and idea we experience is processed through a conceptual framework in our mind.

-As your read this, the shape, colors, and contrasting black squiggles on white are being converted, via frameworks you and I share, into objects named phone or computer, words, sentences, and connected ideas in your mind.
+As your read this, the shape, colors, and contrasting black squiggles on white are being converted, via frameworks you and I share, into images, words, sentences, and connected ideas in your mind.

 Imagine how confusing life would be if we had to categorize, name and evaluate the ideas of the letter S, smartphone, windows, tree, and sunlight afresh every time we encountered them?
 It is no wonder to me that babies are awake so little when they are first born, free of frameworks; all that uncategorized input to process!

 A conceptual framework, or mental model, is a structure our minds use to organize information and our thinking.
 We start with milk/not milk, Mama/not Mama first, but very quickly build all sorts of frames that help us sort out friends from threats, new from old, better from best and on and on until we are operating vehicles on highways and comparing literature.
 In working life, when we hire people based on their education and experience we are actually hiring the mental models they’ve developed.

 - Categorize sense data and ideas into usable information